ecpg - embedded SQL C preprocessor

 will convert each input file given on the

-The extension will be replaced by
+assumed.
+The file's extension will be replaced

-determine the output file name.
+to construct the output file name.

 This reference page does not describe the embedded SQL language.
 See Chapter 36 for more information on that topic.

 Automatically generate certain C code from SQL code.
 Currently, this works for

 EXEC SQL TYPE.

 Process header files.
 When this option is specified, the output file extension becomes